wp-slimstat/wp-slimstat/readme.txt

 5. Access your stats from within WordPress for iOS

 == Changelog ==

+= 3.3.5 =
+* [Note] Our add-on [Export To Excel](http://slimstat.getused.to.it/addons/wp-slimstat-export-to-excel/) can now export the tabular data that makes up the charts (thank you, [consensus](http://wordpress.org/support/topic/graph-export))
+* [New] Now all the charts include comparison data for both metrics
+* [Fix] A javascript variable name conflict introduced in version 3.3.4 was affecting some advanced functionality (thank you, [Nanowisdoms](http://wordpress.org/support/topic/expand-details-option-not-working-in-334))
+* [Fix] A pretty unique combination of settings was affecting the way the Spy View data was being listed (thank you, [Nanowisdoms](http://wordpress.org/support/topic/live-visitor-as-in-currently-still-on-the-site-view))

 = 3.3.4 =
 * [Note] Now you can export the data from your User Overview custom report, with the Export to Excel add-on!